-With a failure of the Invasion of France, Allied war planners would have had to determine a new possible theater of strategic opportunity.
+With a failure on D-Day, and the invasion of France postponed indefinitely, Allied war planners would have had to determine a new possible theater of strategic opportunity.
 Italy was the only other area of mainland Europe where the Western Allies were engaging the Germans on the ground.
-With Churchill’s previous desire to enter Yugoslavia via Trieste, the cross channel invasion disaster may have given this idea new life and traction.
+With Churchill’s previous desire to enter Yugoslavia via Trieste and the so-called Ljubljana Gap, the cross channel invasion disaster may have given this idea new life and traction.

-Italy was thought a serviceable diversionary theater, as it caused Germany to further disperse their forces throughout Europe.
-The Italian campaign was costly, as war in Italy proved highly attritional due to fighting in the Apennines mountain range.
-Nor did it serve its greatest purpose of drawing a significant number of divisions off the Eastern Front.
+Italy was thought a serviceable diversionary theater prior to June 1944, as it caused Germany to further thinly disperse their forces throughout Europe.
+The Italian campaign was costly, as war in Italy proved highly attritional – mostly due to fighting in the Apennines mountain range.
+Nor did it serve its greatest purpose: drawing a significant number of divisions off the Eastern Front.

 Due to the harsh nature of combat in Italy – specifically invading from the south – it was deemed unsuitable as a main axis of advance toward the heart of Germany.
 The idea of fighting a million Axis troops well fortified in the Alps would have been nothing short of purgatory.

-While a cross channel operation disaster may have created renewed interest in Churchill’s desire to enter the Balkans, fighting in Yugoslavia and other Balkan nations would have been no more pleasant than in northern Italy and Austria for precisely the same reasons.
+With a D-Day failure, it may have generated renewed interest in Churchill’s ambition to enter the Balkans.
+Yet fighting in Yugoslavia and other Balkan nations would have been no more pleasant than in northern Italy and Austria for precisely the same reasons.

-The Eastern FrontHad Operation Overlord not achieved a victorious outcome, the war in Europe would have been decided almost entirely by the rival tyranny’s on the Eastern Front.
-With Nazi Germany able to redeploy a significant number of divisions no longer needed in the West – including some of their most crack divisions.
-Their possible renewed resistance would unquestionably changed the look of the wars outcome, and the world itself.
+Operation Overlord by not achieving a victorious outcome, e.g. failing on D-Day, the war in Europe would reach its conclusion almost exclusively by the rival tyrannys on the Eastern Front.
+With Nazi Germany able to redeploy a significant number of divisions no longer needed in the West – including some of their most crack divisions – Germany’s possible renewed resistance would have unquestionably changed the look of the wars outcome, and the world itself.

 Operation Bagration: Belorussia to Bordeaux?

-The offensive liberated Minsk, portions of Latvia, Lithuania, southwest Poland, and it ended with the Red Army halting on the eastern bank of the Vistula opposite Warsaw.
-The Soviets effectively crushed Army Group Center, advancing up to 4oo miles from their start line in easternmost Belorussia, doing so in just over a month.
+The Soviet summer offensive liberated Minsk, portions of Latvia, Lithuania, southwest Poland, and it ended with the Red Army halting on the eastern bank of the Vistula opposite Warsaw.
+The Soviets effectively crushed Army Group Center, advancing up to 400 miles from their start line in easternmost Belorussia, doing so in just over one month.
 Their progress was incredible, and left the Red Army within reach of their ultimate target, Berlin.

-Though without the major presence of the Western Allies in Western Europe, there never would have been a symbolic embrace between East and West on the river Elbe.
+Though without the major presence of the Allies in Western Europe if D-Day failed, there never would have been a symbolic embrace between East and West on the river Elbe.
 It would have created an opportunity to extend Soviet influence from Lisbon to Vladivostok, if Stalin was willing to cut the huge check necessary to achieve it.

 With the inability to create a significant Second Front in Western Europe, the situation would have constituted a fundamental strategic shift for Germany with their new found available options to resist the Red Army.
 Had D-Day failed, it would have likely been the conclusion of the Germans that a similar invasion by the Western Allies would have taken no less than 18 months to remount – IF indeed they ever attempted another invasion again.

-Though it is not possible to know that even the addition of fresh resources from the Western European theater that Germany would have been able to conduct a credible, large scale offensive to change their fortunes in the East.
-Given the manic decision making process of Adolf Hitler, any number of possibilities present themselves whether or not they appear prudent.
 It is fair, however, to imagine a scenario in which the Germans sought to achieve a stalemate.
-Without a threat in the West, Germany did not need to win the war outright.
-Germany simply did not have to lose to ensure their continued existence.
+Without a threat in the West if D-Day failed, Germany did not need to win the war in the East outright.
+Germany simply did not have to lose the war to ensure their continued existence.